mkbeh/rin-bitshares-arbitry-bot/src/README.md

 wallet password = wallet_password

 [OTHER]
+# IMPORTANT: If u want to change 'data update time' don't forget change proxy_read_timeout
+# in server directive of wallet subdomain - otherwise you will get an error
+# associated with websocket connection because nginx will drop some ws connections by timeout.
 data update time = 1      # Hours.
 Required int
 time to reconnect = 350   # Reconnect to node or wallet.
 Secs.
 Required int orders depth = 5          # Amount.
 Required int